God’s Son had taken the punishment that I deserved on the cross 2000 years ago.

 So convincing was Paul’s witness of Jesus Christ that even Agrippa said to Paul “You almost persuade me to become Christian”.

 This new original watercolour of the Pantheon in Rome forms part of my forthcoming exhibition at the Lit and Phil Library starting 6th July.
 The Pantheon is one of the oldest surviving buildings in Rome and was commissioned by Marcus Agrippa about the time of the Bible’s Book of Acts.
 Agrippa’s inscription can be seen … Read more

-St Mark’s Square in Venice holds very special memories for my wife and I as it was in the Basilica that Susan gave her life to God over 25 years ago.
-She had a dramatic conversion to Christianity which transformed her life from one of hopelessness and despair to one of peace, joy and faith … Read more
+Venice St Mark’s Square in Venice holds very special memories for my wife and .
+It was in the Basilica that Susan gave her life to God over 25 years ago.
+She had a dramatic conversion to Christianity.
+It transformed her life from one of hopelessness and despair to one of peace, joy and faith … Read more

 This week I went to London to see the Da Vinci Exhibition at the National Gallery, (more on that on another blog post) but I also decided to take in the John Martin “Apocalypse” Exhibition at Tate Britain.
 This show was actually on last year at Newcastle’s Laing Art Gallery but I missed it.
 I … Read more